 To be honest, though, the book of Job takes us even deeper than a cosmic chess match between two unequal players, God and Satan.
 Satan never makes a reappearance after Job 2, but God and His ways are on trial throughout the book as Job, his three friends, and the younger Elihu try to make sense of what God is doing in Job’s case.
 None came up with the right answer.

-Job 3 is where Round One of the conversations begin.
+Job 3 is where Round One of the conversations begins.
 Job opens the conversation, not by questioning God overtly, but by lamenting his own existence.
 Such a complaint implies that Job has not received fair treatment from God, an implication the three friends pounce upon.
-As the conversation cycles, the three friends stick to their guns: God punishes the wicked and blesses the righteous.
+As the conversation cycles three times (chs.
+4-14, 15-21, 22-31), the three friends stick to their guns: God punishes the wicked and blesses the righteous.
 If you are experiencing trouble, then you must be wicked.
 Repent and your life pathway will smooth out again.
-Initially, the friends treat Job rather kindly as they press their theology on him, but as the conversation continues they get increasingly harsh.
+Initially, the friends treat Job rather kindly as they press their theology on him, but as the conversation continues they get increasingly pointed and harsh.

 Job also stays his ground: he is not suffering because of any specific sin he has committed.
 He avers unswerving loyalty to God.
 But Job does have questions—lots of them—for God.
 God has unfairly made him the target of His wrath, and Job would like a chance to argue his case with Him.
 Job even denies, on occasion, that one can tell a person’s moral standing before God just by their prosperity or lack thereof—a proposition his friends find intolerable—but Job does believe fearing the Lord is wisdom (28:28).
 The lengthy conversation with the three friends ends by Job’s making a final defense of his integrity (chapter 31).
 Round One is over.

 Round Two brings Elihu into the ring with Job.
 He is upset with Job’s friends because they failed to silence Job, and he is upset with Job because Job justified himself instead of God.
-Elihu has a valid point (that Job justified himself more than God) and correctly views chastisement as a way for God to open our ears to His instruction (36:15), but even he comes short of the mark in putting his finger on why Job is suffering.
+Elihu has a valid point (that Job justified himself more than God) and correctly views chastisement as a way for God to open our ears to His instruction (36:15), but even he, in all of his bluster, comes short of the mark in putting his finger on why Job is suffering.

 Are there any other answers out there as to why Job has suffered the loss of fortune, family, and reputation?